 - details (or a description) of any people (if known)

 - details (or a description) of any vehicles involved (if known)

 You can also email firstname.lastname@example.org or call 030 33 33 3000.

 What happens next

 Unfortunately we can't respond directly to all of the reports we receive.

 We'll use the details you submit to identify local issues that we need to let people know about as well as taking enforcement action in specific cases if we can.

 Sometimes we'll have to pass information to another agency so they can investigate.

 You can contact Police Scotland to report fraud, particularly if you've been a victim of complex (linked to serious and organised crime) or high value fraud.

-Dumfries and Galloway Citizens Advice Service can also offer guidance on a range of consumer issues as well as money advice.
+The National Consumer Helpline can also offer guidance on a range of consumer issues.